 Vocal music graduate of Shenandoah University in Winchester, Ashley has always loved music.
 She was a timid solo-performer (with the exception of playing Belle for Courthouse Players' Beauty and the Beast when she was seventeen) and stage fright often kept her from stepping out and auditioning for solos.
 When she and her father started playing live music in March of 2013, it took several months to finally become comfortable singing alone.
 Together, Something Different Duo has taken on bigger and better things, even while her personal life grew slightly crazier with pregnancies and babies.

 She has been fortunate to play with many talented musicians, and has finally focused her sights on her favorite genre, jazz and classic era standards.
-She and her father's new project, Something Different Combo, will allow for additional musicians to add a jazzy flair to their lounge style music.
+She is now proud to be a worship leader at a Baptist Church in York County, VA

-In addition to this duo, Brad has been the keyboard player for the local legendary 48 year-old soul/horn band, Slapnation (formerly Slapwater) for fifteen years.
+In addition to this duo, until Oct 2021, Brad was the keyboard player for the local legendary 50 year-old soul/horn band, Slapnation (formerly Slapwater) for 17 years.

-Brad's talents are mostly self taught and, to the amazement of audiences, he plays largely by ear.
-Since starting this duo back in 2013, he credits his daughter's love of genres outside his wheelhouse for spurring the advancement in his technique and learning to read chord charts.
+Brad's talents are mostly self taught.
+He plays largely by ear.
+Since starting this duo back in 2013, he credits his daughter's love of genres outside his wheelhouse, and music instruction online, for spurring the advancement in his technique.
+He cannot read music, but now can at least read chord charts!
 He also has learned to produce and sequence the background music arrangements used on some of their song selections.
 He claims that apparently you can teach an old dog new tricks.
-Together, Brad and his daughter Ashley have been making people and tap their toes, sing, and dance for over six years.
+Together, Brad and his daughter Ashley have been making people and tap their toes, sing, and dance for over eight years.
 Both will tell you what a blessing to their relationship that this musical endeavor has been.